-- (D) A Club may apply to the CMC in writing for an exemption from Rule 11.2.5(B) or Rule 11.2.5(C): - (i) where there are exceptional circumstances as to why the Player should be allowed to play down in a lower Grade: and - (ii) where any such application is made no later than forty-eight (48) hours prior to the Match in which permission is sought for the Player to play. - (E) The CMC, may, in its absolute discretion, determine to accept or decline an application under 11.2.5(D).
+- (C) During the home and away Rounds, a Senior Player is ineligible to drop back more than one Grade once that Player has played five (5) or more highest available Grade matches in the Competition in that season. - (D) A Club may apply to the CMC in writing for an exemption from Rule 12.2.5(B) or Rule 12.2.5(C): - (i) where there are exceptional circumstances as to why the Player should be allowed to play down in a lower Grade; and

+- (ii) where any such application is made no later than forty-eight (48) hours prior to the Match in which permission is sought for the Player to play. - (E) The CMC, may, in its absolute discretion, determine to accept or decline an application under 12.2.5(C).

-11.2.6 Club Request for Proof of Player Eligibility
+12.2.6 Club Request for Proof of Player Eligibility

-- (A) If a Club considers it has reasonable grounds to question an opposing Player's eligibility to participate in a Match, the Team Managers of both Teams are to meet and endeavour to resolve the matter at the time by production and review of any Player identification record and/or review of relevant PlayHQ records. - (B) Where a matter is unable to be resolved in accordance with Rule 11.2.6(A), the following is to apply: - (i) the Player in question shall sign the reverse side of the Official Team Sheet; - (ii) the signed Team Sheet is to be photographed by the Ground Manager, with the photograph to be sent to the League; - (iii) the Club requesting proof shall apply in writing to the League; - (iv) The Player's Club must produce satisfactory evidence within three (3) working days of receiving an official request from the League, otherwise all Match wins gained by that Team in which the Player took part shall be forfeited to the opposing Team. - (C) Should any Club, Official or Player fail to comply with a request pursuant to Rule 11.2.6(B) or fail to assist in the provision of identification of the Player, the Club, Official or Player may be subject to the Policy breach process as per Rule 26. - (D) If the League considers that a Club's request for proof of Player eligibility was made without reasonable grounds, or was frivolous, the League may request a further explanation from the Club making the request and may, in its absolute discretion, impose a penalty on that Club in the form of a fine not exceeding one hundred (100) dollars.
+- (A) If a Club considers it has reasonable grounds to question an opposing Player's eligibility to participate in a Match, the Team Managers of both Teams are to meet and endeavour to resolve the matter at the time by production and review of any Player identification record and/or review of relevant PlayHQ records. - (B) Where a matter is unable to be resolved in accordance with Rule 12.2.6(A), the following is to apply: - (i) the Player in question shall sign the reverse side of the Official Team Sheet; - (ii) the signed Team Sheet is to be photographed by the Ground Manager, with the photograph to be sent to the League; - (iii) the Club requesting proof shall apply in writing to the League; - (iv) The Player's Club must produce satisfactory evidence within three (3) working days of receiving an official request from the League, otherwise all Match wins gained by that Team in which the Player took part shall be forfeited to the opposing Team. - (C) Should any Club, Official or Player fail to comply with a request pursuant to Rule 12.2.6(B) or fail to assist in the provision of identification of the Player, the Club, Official or Player may be subject to the Policy breach process as per Rule 26. - (D) If the League considers that a Club's request for proof of Player eligibility was made without reasonable grounds, or was frivolous, the League may request a further explanation from the Club making the request and may, in its absolute discretion, impose a penalty on that Club in the form of a fine not exceeding one hundred (100) dollars.

-11.3 Transfers
+12.3 Transfers